 Radon is a well known carcinogen or cancer-causing chemical.
-If your water tests reveal the presence of radon, your should have your home's air tested as well.
+If your water tests reveal the presence of radon, you should have your home's air tested as well.
 A quality air purifier containing activated carbon filters can reduce your airborne exposure to radon.
-We recommend the Austin Heathmate HM400 Air Cleaner.
+We recommend a good quality air filter with a large bed of activated carbon including the Austin Heathmate HM400 Air Cleaner or Airpura Air Purifier.

 Radon can be removed from water by activated carbon filtration.
 A continuous monitoring program should be undertaken to ensure radon removal goals continue to be met as the removal rates and filter/media life may be unpredictable.
 Used filter cartridges or media may require special handling precautions due to the concentration of radon.

 For best results, use the largest volume of carbon possible and reduce flow rates to ensure a high contact time between the radon and the activated carbon.